Joe Tait: Career

 In May 2010, the Basketball Hall of Fame announced that Tait would receive the 2010 Curt Gowdy Media Award, which was presented on August 12–13, 2010.
 On May 17, 2010, WTAM announced that he would retire from broadcasting at the end of the 2011 season.
 During the 2010 preseason, Tait was hospitalized with pneumonia, and further testing showed he needed heart surgery.
-This would cause Tait to miss the most of the 2010-2011 season.
+This would cause Tait to miss most of the 2010–2011 season.
 Mike Snyder and Jim Chones were announced as the interim radio team during Tait's recovery.
 On March 25, 2011, it was announced that Tait would return to call the remaining home games of the season.

 On April 8, 2011, in a game against the Chicago Bulls, the Cavaliers honored Tait by having Joe Tait Appreciation Night and by raising a "commemorative banner" with Tait's name, his years as a Cavaliers broadcaster and a microphone next to the other Cavalier retired numbers.
 Tait's final game was the April 13, 2011, contest between the Cavaliers and Washington Wizards.
-The Cavaliers sent Tait out as a winner, defeating Washington 100-93.
+The Cavaliers sent Tait out as a winner, defeating Washington 100–93.

 For fifteen seasons (during the basketball off-season), Tait was also a play-by-play voice for the Cleveland Indians (on the radio from 1973 to 1979, then switching to television from 1980 to 1987).
 In 1992, he was inducted into the Radio/Television Broadcasters Hall of Fame of Ohio.
 From 1997 to 2004, Tait also served as the radio play-by-play voice of the Women's National Basketball Association (WNBA) Cleveland Rockers.
 In 2004, Tait was selected as a founding member of the Indiana Broadcasters Hall of Fame.
 Beginning in 2008, Tait did play by play for the Mount Union College Purple Raiders, a Division III college football team, on regional cable-TV sports network SportsTime Ohio.
 He was on the school's board of trustees.
 He also called high school basketball games for WEOL-AM 930.

 In 2011 Tait co-authored his memoir, Joe Tait: It's Been a Real Ball with sports writer Terry Pluto.
 The book covers his early years in broadcasting, his time with covering the Cleveland Indians and his career with the Cleveland Cavaliers.
 In July 2019, WEOL-AM 930 launched a weekly podcast with Joe Tait entitled Over the Timeline that served as an overview of his career, and also included audio from Tait's extensive reel-to-reel tape collection.